-Subscriptions include other security solutions and are sold as a service or annuity.
+Subscriptions include security solutions that are sold as a service or annuity.

 Software updates and maintenance provide customers with rights to unspecified software product upgrades released during the term of the agreement and include multiple services to customers, primarily telephone access to technical support personnel and hardware support services.